top of page

 Having worked with people experiencing disordered eating difficulties for several years now, I am convinced that there is no one type of treatment that will be helpful to everyone.

-As a counselling psychologist I have received training in a number of different approaches to psychological therapy, and I have also received post-qualification training in differing ways to help people with disordered eating difficulties.
+As a counselling psychologist I have received training in a number of different approaches to psychological therapy.
+I have also received - and continue to engage in - post-qualification training in various ways to help people with disordered eating difficulties.

 My approach to working with clients experiencing disordered eating issues is to understand the individual factors that have caused the eating difficulty, and that are keeping it going, and to tailor the therapy I offer to each unique person - and always with their views and feedback in mind.